UCSC-Treehouse/r-intro-2/docs/introduction.md

 This work is licensed under a [CC BY-4: Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
 The attribution is "Monash Bioinformatics Platform" if copying or modifying these notes.

-Data files are derived from Gapminder, which has a CC BY-4 license.
-The attribution is "Free data from www.gapminder.org".
-The data is given here in a form designed to teach various points about the R language.
-Refer to the [Gapminder site](https://www.gapminder.org) for the original form of the data if using it for other uses.